 - With My Health eVet, veterans can schedule appointments online, refill prescriptions, view their health records and send secure messages to their health team.

 - PFLAG Atlanta: Parents, Families and Friends of Lesbians and Gays (678-561-7354)

 - PFLAG is a national nonprofit organization that supports education and advocacy for lesbian, gay, bisexual and transgender (LGBT) people, their families, friends and allies.

 - Community Connections

-- AARP Community Connections is a new website that offers steps to get or give help.
-You can organize online mutual aid groups to stay connected, share ideas and support those in need.
+- AARP Community Connections is a new website that offers steps to find or give help.
+Organize online mutual aid groups to stay connected, share ideas and help those in need.
+Create the Good

 - Create the Good

-- Create the Good connects people with volunteer opportunities and project ideas to share your life experiences, skills and passions in your community.
+- Create the Good connects you with volunteer opportunities and project ideas to share your life experiences, skills and passions in your community.

 AARP Resources for Family Caregivers